deglucero/100-codes/README.md

 #DAY 3 01/19/21

 Today I finish the survey test, but need to make it look prettier with CSS but tomorrow I'll have more time.
 I will start with an other project from freecodecamp have 3 more to go.
 I just want to get better and distributig the tags and do better code

+I did everething wron I am going to start fron the begining tomorrow, thats it for now